 by Fai Nur

-Amartya Sen, an economist who won the Nobel prize for his work in welfare economics, is one scholar whose definition of development is more unconventional, but still widely agreed upon.
+Amartya Sen, an economist who won the Nobel Prize for his work in welfare economics, is one scholar whose definition of development is unconventional, but still widely agreed upon.
 In his book, “Development as Freedom,” Sen states that development is the “expansion of freedoms for individuals.”
 Despite the fact that development is usually talked about in regards to a society or nation, Sen decides to individualize the concept.
-For Sen, development occurs when people are empowered and are able to act and understand their objective interests.
-In this instance, development isn’t a great literacy rate or GDP, but it is the increasing freedoms that individual has.
+For Sen, development occurs when people are empowered and know their objective interests.
+In this instance, development isn’t a great literacy rate or GDP, but it is the freedom that an individual has.
 Statistics like a country’s literacy rate or GDP are just products of this development.
-One challenge that the individual must realize and conquer is that their subjective interests are different from their objective interests.
+One challenge that individuals must realize and conquer is that their subjective interests are different from their objective interests.
 To alleviate this issue, people have to be provided with better information to be able to pursue their interests.

-You might not completely agree with Sen or Esteva’s criticisms and ideas, but it’s important to understand both of their arguments when you formulate your own opinion on development.
+You might not completely agree with Sen or Esteva’s criticisms and ideas, but it is important to understand both of their arguments when you formulate your own opinion on development.
 The UN’s agreeable definition of development is the most universal, and it reminds us of the end goal for all of humanity—to have a prosperous and fulfilling life.
-However, by following this definition, one must realize how development affects the individual as well as their community.
-Only then can a person create an important project for social change!
+However, by following this definition, one must realize how development affects the individual and their community.
+Only then can a person create an important project for social change.